 A colonial cottage cocooned in salubrious surroundings nestled amidst rolling mountains, a gentle breeze ruffling the azure waters of a nearby lake, drops of dew rolling down the waxy foliage, a window with no bars that open to these scenes and my tired palms wrapping around a warm mug of hot chocolate savouring the paradise beneath is how I had imagined my blind date with the world!
 However, little did I foresee that it was going to end differently…

 Embrace the unknown

-On many family trips, I have managed to sneak out and venture all alone – to explore a destination without bucket list, to have Irani chai in the wee hours of morning near Charminar without the clutter and chaos surrounding it ; to learn the art of making something special by entering a handicraft or handloom unit without a prior plan just because I happen to be intrigued.
-And, I end up often chasing street art, ancient and quirky doors and architecture in the lanes and alleys of a place while keeping my loved ones waiting at a restaurant!
+On many family trips, I have managed to sneak out and venture all alone – to explore a destination without a bucket list, to have Irani chai in the wee hours of the morning near Charminar without the clutter and chaos surrounding it; to learn the art of making something special by entering a handicraft or handloom unit without a prior plan just because I happen to be intrigued.
+And, I end up often chasing street art, ancient and quirky doors, and architecture in the lanes and alleys of a place while keeping my loved ones waiting at a restaurant!

 Unplanned Planning of #TheBlindList !

 With memories of past solo trips back of the mind, I plunged into planning a highly ambitious road-trip of driving all the way from Delhi to Ooty, last month.
 By traversing the length of India and ticking off the #theblindlist, I was ready to brace the unknown en route and indulge in another solo travel, to explore the road less taken.

 What was planned as a solo trip escalated to a full-fledged family trip around a cousin’s marriage as word spread and the course of the road changed from Ooty to Rameswaram!
 I could not but get frustrated at first and chuckle at the same time for an Indian traveler knows how diversified are these two destinations.